 VIII.
 All information other than reference information obtained or gathered in the application and screening process shall be strictly confidential and shall not be available to any person other than the Applicant.

-X. Volunteers shall be subject to the District’s personnel policies and rules, including but not limited to non-discrimination and sexual harassment, behavior and conduct on District property, dress, use of tobacco, substance use, use of District computers and property, confidentiality, corporal punishment and physical contact, and safety and security.
+X. Volunteers shall be subject to the District’s personnel policies and rules, including but not limited to non-discrimination and harassment, sexual harassment, appropriate boundaries with students, behavior and conduct on District property, dress, use of tobacco, substance use, use of District computers and property, confidentiality, corporal punishment and physical contact, and safety and security.

 XI.
 Volunteers in the Millard Public Schools are intended to enrich the learning experiences for students through the performance of volunteer services.
 Persons interested in serving as volunteers so as to fulfill community work requirements for other agencies shall not be accepted.